MicrosoftDocs/power-platform/power-platform/alm/package-deployer-tool.md

    6. Enter custom code to execute after the import completes in the override definition of `AfterPrimaryImport`>method.
 The remaining flat files that were not imported earlier, before the solution import started, are imported now.

-   7. Change the default name of your package folder from PkgFolder to the package name that you want.
-To do so, rename the `PkgFolder`>folder in the **Solution Explorer** pane, and then edit the return value under the `GetImportPackageDataFolderName` property.
+   7. Change the default name of your package folder to the package name that you want.
+To do so, rename the `PkgFolder` (or **PkgAssets**) folder in the **Solution Explorer** pane, and then edit the return value under the `GetImportPackageDataFolderName` property.

       ```csharp
       public override string GetImportPackageDataFolderName